-RIIs bidding using the UPI mechanism must provide the UPI ID in the relevant space provided in the Bid cum Application Form and the Bid cum Application Form that does not contain the UPI ID are liable to be rejected.
+RIIs bidding using the UPI mechanism must provide the UPI ID in the relevant space provided in the Bid cum Application Form that does not contain the UPI ID are liable to be rejected.

 ASBA Bidders must provide bank account details or the UPI ID, as applicable, in the relevant space provided in the ASBA Form and authorisation to block funds in their respective ASBA Accounts in the relevant space provided in the ASBA Form and the ASBA Forms that do not contain such details are liable to be rejected.